 I grow flowering herbs because of their ability to attract beneficial insects to my garden.
-Bees are particularly important and many of the 15 or so herbs I grow are excellent bee magnets.
+Bees are particularly important and many of the herbs I grow are excellent bee magnets.

-I need bees to pollinate my fruiting trees and vegetables, and when they areabsent there are severely reduced fruit harvests or in some cases no harvest at all. (as I found to my cost when my apples failed to set fruit last year even though theyproduced loads of blossom).
+I need bees to pollinate my fruiting trees and vegetables, and when they areabsent fruit harvests are severely reduced or in some cases there is no harvest at all. (as I found to my cost when my apples failed to set fruit last year even though theyproduced loads of blossom).

 Bees are not the only pollinators of course, and I try to grow a wide ranging variety of flowering plants to keep them all coming.

-Herbs and other flowering plants attract predatory insects and insect eating birds, who keep insect pests under control as well as helping to pollinate flowering plants.
+Herbs and other flowering plants attract predatory insects and insect eating birds, who keep pests under control as well as help to pollinate flowering plants.